Names of the Greeks: Hellene comes to mean "pagan"

 Several books written at this time demonstrate clearly the semantic shift.
 For example, Athanasius' Against Hellenes was originally titled Against the Gentiles (Greek: ethnikoi) according to older manuscripts.
 From then on, Hellene no longer meant an ethnic Greek or an adherent to Greek culture, but pagans in general, regardless of race.
 Emperor Julian's attempt to restore paganism failed, and according to Pope Gregory I, "matters moved in favor of Christianity and the position of the Hellenes was severely aggravated".
 Half a century later Christians protested against the Eparch of Alexandria, whom they accused of being a Hellene.
 Theodosius I initiated the first legal steps against paganism, but it was Justinian's legal reforms that triggered pagan persecutions on a massive scale.
 The Corpus Juris Civilis contained two statutes which decreed the total destruction of Hellenism, even in civic life, and were zealously enforced even against men in high position.
 The official suppression of paganism made non-Christians a public threat, which further derogated the meaning of Hellene.
 Paradoxically, Tribonian, Justinian's own legal commissioner, according to the Suda dictionary, was a Hellene (pagan).

-The usage of Hellene as a religious term was initially part of an exclusively Christian nomenclature, but some Pagans began to defiantly call themselves Hellenes.
+The usage of Hellene as a religious term was initially part of an exclusively Christian nomenclature, but some pagans began to defiantly call themselves Hellenes.
 Other pagans even preferred the narrow meaning of the word from a broad cultural sphere to a more specific religious grouping.
 However, there were many Christians and pagans alike who strongly objected to the evolution of the terminology.
 The influential Archbishop of Constantinople Gregory of Nazianzus, for example, took offence at imperial efforts to suppress Hellenic culture (especially concerning spoken and written Greek) and he openly criticized the emperor.

 The name Hellene meaning "pagan" has persisted into modern times.
-Many groups advocating a revival or reconstruction of the worship of the Olympian Gods call themselves Hellenic Polytheists and the religion Hellenic Polytheistic Reconstructionism or Hellenismos.
+Many groups advocating a revival or reconstruction of the worship of the Olympian Gods call themselves Hellenists or Hellenic Polytheists and the religion Hellenic Polytheistic Reconstructionism or Hellenismos.
 Such groups outside of Greece are careful not to imply that, by calling themselves Hellenes, they consider themselves Greek nationals.